Using SourcePipeline

 View SourcePipeline task result

-• Alternatively, select the checkbox of the pipeline name, and then click the [Go to pipeline] button.
+• Alternatively, select the checkbox of the pipeline name and click the [Go to pipeline] button.

 SourcePipeline-result-detail_ko

 • Click i-SourcePipeline-log to view the result in detail for each task.
-You'll be directed to the task result page of the SourceBuild or SourceDeploy service.
+You will be directed to the task result page of the SourceBuild or SourceDeploy service.
 If you do not have the permission to use SourceBuild or SourceDeploy, checking logs may be restricted.

 • If the task status is Failed, Canceled, or Error, you can Rerun SourcePipeline.

-• For how to use SourceBuild and SourceDeploy, see each service user guide.
+• For how to use SourceBuild and SourceDeploy, see each service user guides.

 Rerun SourcePipeline